Supernumerary Fellow and College Lecturer in Mathematics for Chemistry; Deputy Director of Studies in Chemistry

 In the University’s Department of Chemistry, I am the Deputy Director of Studies.
-I chair the Graduate Studies Committee and have responsibility for the Chemistry Department’s central programme of graduate training, and I support the Director of Studies in the organisation of the undergraduate Chemistry course.
-I am also the coordinator of the Mathematics for Chemistry courses at the Departmental level, and I give most of the first-year lectures.
+I chair the Graduate Studies Committee and have responsibility for the Chemistry Department’s central programme of graduate training, and I support the Director of Studies in the running and development of the undergraduate Chemistry course and the undergraduate admissions exercise.
+My Departmental teaching roles include lecturing parts of the Mathematics for Chemistry course and the MSc in Theoretical and Computational Chemistry.

 David E. Logan, Martin R. Galpin and Jonathan Mannouch.
 Mott transitions in the Periodic Anderson Model.
 J. Phys.: Condens.
 Matter 28, 455601 (2016) (See also jphysplus.iop.org)

 Martin R. Galpin, Andrew K. Mitchell, Jesada Temaismithi, David E. Logan, Benjamin Beri and Nigel R. Cooper.
 Conductance fingerprint of Majorana fermions in the topological Kondo effect.
 Phys.
 Rev. B. 89, 045143 (2014)